CharlesYang030/FCLL/README.md

 gomma	eraser	gomma per smacchiare	eraser for stain removal
 ```

-Note that after downloading, please create a new `. /data` folder in the project directory and place the above three files as follows:<br>
+Note that after downloading and translating, please place the above files as follows:<br>
 ```.
 (the folder tree)
 |—— FCLL